 The adjective systematic means (1) carried out using step-by-step procedures, or (2) of, characterized, or constituting a system.
-It usually applies to carefully planned processes that unfold gradually.
+It typically describes carefully planned processes that unfold gradually.
 Systemic, which is narrower in definition, means systemwide or deeply engrained in the system.
-It usually applies to habits or processes that are difficult to reverse because they are built into a system.
+It usually describes habits or processes that are difficult to reverse because they are built into a system.

 There is some gray area between the words.
-When in doubt, it’s usually safer to go with systematic, which is older and more broadly defined.
+When there is doubt, it’s usually safer to go with systematic, which is older and more broadly defined.

 Examples